A Flow-rate-conserving CNN-based Domain Decomposition Method for Blood Flow Simulations: Fluid flow problem

 where \(\eta_0\) and \(\eta_{\infty}\) represent the zero-shear-rate and infinite-shear-rate viscosities, \(\lambda\) is a time parameter, \(n\) is the power law index, and the model is divided by a reference viscosity \(\eta_{\text{ref}}\) \cite{irgens_rheology}.
 The values of these parameters are fitted to data provided by the Institute for Advanced Simulation (IAS-2) at Forschungszentrum Jülich, which employed a virtual rheometer using dissipative particle dynamics simulations to obtain viscosity data for blood under certain conditions \cite{rheometer}; see \cref{tab:viscosity_params}.

-\cref{fig:cfd_flow_field_gnf} shows the resulting flow field from a CFD simulation using $v^{\max}_{\text{inlet}}=0.03 \, \frac{\text{m}}{\text{s}}$ for a sample geometry.
+\cref{fig:cfd_flow_field_gnf} shows the resulting flow field from a CFD simulation using $v^{\max}_{\text{inlet}}=0.03 \,[\frac{\text{m}}{\text{s}}]$ for a sample geometry.
 The velocity $x$-component dominates the flow characteristic since the main flow direction follows the primary vessel axis.
 The $y$-component becomes primarily non-zero within the stenotic region, where the flow adapts to the constricted artery.
 Relative to the $x$-component, it is at least an order of magnitude smaller, depending on the severity of the stenoses.
 In contrast to Newtonian fluids with constant viscosity, generalized Newtonian fluids might develop in straight channels a plug-like velocity profile rather than a parabolic one \cite{irgens_rheology}.
 The specific shape depends on the viscosity parameters and the local shear rate regime.
-We examine arteries with a maximum diameter of $d_{\text{artery}}=1$ mm and maximum inflow velocities in the range $v^{\max}_{\text{inlet}} \in [0.02,0.6] \, \frac{\text{m}}{\text{s}}$, where the considered flows are laminar within a low Reynolds number regime.
+We examine arteries with a maximum diameter of $d_{\text{artery}}=1$ [mm] and maximum inflow velocities in the range $v^{\max}_{\text{inlet}} \in [0.02,0.6] \,[\frac{\text{m}}{\text{s}}]$, where the considered flows are laminar within a low Reynolds number regime.
+Importantly, we will restrict our study to geometries and flow conditions that admit a unique stationary solution.
 Our computational domains are designed with sufficient inlet length to reach fully developed flow profiles upstream of the stenoses at the cross-section $x=x_s$.
 Similarly, the extended outlet region allows the flow to reach a developed state at the downstream cross-section $x=x_e$.
 Notably, the stress-free boundary condition for generalized Newtonian fluids leads to a slight expansion of the flow at the outlet, however, the effects on the flow field further upstream from the outlet are negligible for the considered flows \cite{pachecognf}.